OmenApps/django-postgresql-dag/docs/methods.rst

 **remove_parent(self, parent, delete_node=False)**

-Removes the edge connecting this node to parent, and optionally deletes the parent node as well
+Removes the edge connecting this node to parent if a parent Node instance is provided, otherwise removes the edges connecting to all parents.
+Optionally deletes the parent node(s) as well.